This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 #1 – Doubled die Connecticut quarters

 At this point, there aren’t too many doubled dies for the Connecticut state quarter known to exist — but there’s at least one out there!
 It involves doubling in the branches of the Charter Oak on the reverse (tails side) of Philadelphia-minted coins.
-Values range all over the board, but pieces like this commonly trade for around $10 or $20 apiece.
+Values range all over the board, but pieces like this commonly trade for around $10 to $25 apiece.

 #2 – Off-center Connecticut quarters